klean2050/allanlab/_pages/openings.md

 # Research Projects

 My specialization lies in the fields of Signal Processing and Machine Learning Applications.
-Specifically, my research interests include, but are not restricted to:
+Specifically, my research interests include:

 * ...
 * ...